gitpod-io/retired-gatsby-website/src/docs/unlimited-open-source.md

 ##Who is eligible?

-You should fulfill at least one of the following criteria:
+You should meet at least one of the following requirements:
 1. You are a maintainer, or core contributor, of a well-established open source project
 2. A significant part of your revenue comes from open source work (e.g. via Liberapay, Open Collective, GitHub Sponsors, Patreon, etc)
 3. You regularly contribute to open source in other ways (e.g. producing content like blog posts, videos, live streams, or organizing conferences, meet-ups, hackathons)